jtmullen/asc-fsgp-2024-results/asc/route/when.md

 ### Cape Girardeau

 Teams will make a short loop into Cape Girardeau on M0-74, through town, and then back to Illinois on MO-74.
-The first solar cars may just make it to the Cape Girardea area on July 20th around _6pm_ and will likely end their day in the area.
+The first solar cars may just make it to the Cape Girardeau area on July 20th around _6pm_ and will likely end their day in the area.
 Expect to see most solar cars between _9am and 10:15am_ on July 21st.

 -----